 The Community Service programme is now a well-established part of life at Shiplake.
-Having begun with some gardening for the elderly in Shiplake for Years 10, 11, 12 and 13, pupils are now undertaking valuable and much appreciated work in the local area or within the College itself on Tuesday afternoons.
+Having begun with senior pupils helping elderly residents in Shiplake village with their gardening, pupils in Years 10-13 are now undertaking valuable and much appreciated work in the local area or within the College itself on Tuesday afternoons.

 In addition, twelve charity shops around Caversham and Henley benefit from Shiplake pupils volunteering their time.
-Shop Manager of the Helen & Douglas House shop in Henley, Jean Hugill, comments "It’s been three years now that Shiplake have been sending students to volunteer in the shop.
+Shop Manager of the Helen & Douglas House shop in Henley, Jean Hugill, comments "It’s been four years now that Shiplake have been sending students to volunteer in the shop.
 This helps us a great deal, especially as they don’t mind what jobs they do.
-They are up for anything, from working the till, sorting stock or dealing with the customers.
-A number also undertake their own fundraising for the charity which is great bonus."
+A number also undertake their own fundraising for the charity which is a great bonus."

 For the students who remain in College, there are numerous other tasks to be completed.
-They form a 'green team' who deal with recycling around the site and the Headmaster also oversees a group doing jobs in the orchard.
-A number walk the dogs belonging to staff members.
+Several pupils form the 'green team' which deals with recycling around the site and the Headmaster also oversees a group doing jobs in the orchard.
+Finally, there is never a shortage of volunteers offering to walk the dogs belonging to staff members.